-“More” sounds like a wild thought right now, but the move to virtual events opens up more opportunities than constraints.
-You have the potential to reach a larger audience than with live events — many event organizers have seen a 3-x increase in attendance since switching to virtual.
+The move to virtual events opens up more opportunities than constraints.
+You have the potential to reach a larger audience than with live events — many event organizers have seen a 3x increase in attendance since switching to virtual.
 Metrics are also more trackable, making it easier to measure ROI.
 This is a tremendous value that you shouldn’t discount.

-If you’re having a tough time keeping sponsors from canceling, consider rolling out a loyalty program.
+If you’re having a tough time retaining sponsors, consider rolling out a loyalty program.
 Loyalty programs award points to sponsors and give them a first crack at the best opportunities and positioning.
-Long term, this is a great way to retain your sponsors as you make the “pivot to virtual,” and then back again once things open up.
 You might consider offering extra points — maybe double — for this year’s virtual event with the understanding that you’re creating a mutually beneficial, long-term relationship.
 Points can also be used for discounts, upgrades, or offsetting future event spends.

 A client recently told us how her event app helped save her business.
 It provided multiple options to showcase her sponsors, which helped her generate revenue and better understand her ROI.
 Apps offer a number of tangible ways to highlight sponsors, and help everyone contextualize the value of sponsoring virtual and hybrid events.

-We’re all experiencing an advanced level of virtual event planning for the first time, so lean into it and have fun.
+We’ve all experienced an advanced level of virtual event planning over the last year.
+Now’s the time to lean into it and have fun.
 Get creative with your sponsors and host a brainstorming session to make them part of the planning and ideation.
 By giving them some skin in the game, your sponsors will be more likely to commit to the very ideas they’ve helped craft, and continue to take ownership for future events.
 Read: repeatable revenue!

 To get your creative juices flowing, here are some ideas and fun examples we’ve seen pop up across the virtual landscape.

-All the basics apply here, like putting sponsor logos on your landing pages, emails, and the event app.
+All the basics apply here for virtual event sponsorships, like putting sponsor logos on your landing pages, emails, and the event app.
 Here are a few pre-event sponsorship ideas we’ve seen that will set your event apart.

 Send aggregated swag boxes: If there’s enough time before your event, and you can transition some of your in-person budget to the virtual experience, consider sending a swag box to each attendee’s home.
 It’s a great way to build excitement, and when done right, can include tools that will inspire engagement during your event.